cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 - Explicit codification of legal systems will facilitate interoperation where laws are shared, through the use of common standards, representations, and semantics.
-Transactions costs of treaty negotiation limit diversification — Nebraska cannot negotate an alternative trade agreement with the United Kingdom — and thus confer outsized advantages on larger political blocs even though the policies chosen may be subpar for the smaller constituencies.
+Transactions costs of treaty negotiation limit diversification — Nebraska cannot negotiate an alternative trade agreement with the United Kingdom — and thus confer out-sized advantages on larger political blocs even though the policies chosen may be subpar for the smaller constituencies.

 - Distributed ledgers, through inclusion and control of algorithmically scarce assets which acquire market value, obtain a programmable incentive lever with which to encourage or discourage particular actions in the real world, insofar as the results of those actions (such as behaviour in a consensus protocol) can later be reflected back to the state of the ledger.
-This capability is unique and new — the internet protocol, for example, has no such ability to alter the behaviour of its implementors through incentivization, and must content itself with a topology determined primarily by the economics of implementing firms (such as ISPs).
+This capability is unique and new — the internet protocol, for example, has no such ability to alter the behaviour of its implementers through incentivization, and must content itself with a topology determined primarily by the economics of implementing firms (such as ISPs).
 This incentive lever is far more constrained than the modern state's monopoly on the legal use of force, but it is comparable to the subsidies and fines imposed through regulation and by civil courts, and distributed ledgers can thus plausibly contend to supplant significant parts of